 In this global race we cannot stand still…

-His speech was noteworthy for the way it sought support from his immediate and, no doubt the wider, audience.
-He took great delight in referencing individual constituency Members of Parliament–tying them into the flow of the speech.
+We noted how his speech sought support from his immediate and, no doubt the wider, audience.
+So, he took great delight with references to individual constituency Members of Parliament.
+Thus, he tied them into the flow of the speech.

 My Honourable Friend for Harlow has again spoken up for his hard working constituents.